 Money is very subjective

 The value of what I do is subjective.
 I offer a self-determined sliding scale from $150 to $100 an hour.
 90-minute massages slide from $225 to $150.
 Two-hour massages side from $300 to $200.
 Longer sessions are offered only at the top of the sliding scale, for example, a 6-hour massage would cost $900.
 See how flush you are feeling and how you like the massage.
 You don’t have to pay the same rate every time.
 I recommend 60 or 90 minutes sessions for new clients.
-A massage at your home costs more.
-The amount more depends on where you live and how many people are getting a massage at the same address.
-If you need me to bring a massage table it cost a LOT more.
-If you are throwing a party it might be worth it otherwise, buy a table.
-If you forget to pay as you walk out or want to buy a gift certificate for someone just email me how much you want to pay for how long and I will email you a credit card payable invoice.
-Alternatively, you can use this payment portal squareup.com/store/ellsworthsessions just be sure to leave contact information and what it is for in the note to merchant field.
+If you forget to pay as you walk out or want to buy a gift certificate for someone and you have Venmo I am @johnellsworth1 (this is a business account, not a person so please search for it under the business tab and don’t try to use my phone number or email) or just email me how much you want to pay for how long and I will email you a credit card payable invoice.
+Alternatively, you can use this Square payment portal https://checkout.square.site/buy/5LV5MGN75TNMDVWM3YLXTYMJ Thank you.

 I don’t have a cancellation policy.
 If you need to cancel please let me know as soon as you know so that I am not turning away people.
 Most people pay full for cancellations under 24 hours.
 If you need the massage and can’t afford to pay twice consider partial payment or another balance of energy.
 If it is an emergency please do not give it another thought (after letting me know!) and put the energy into getting through what you are traversing.
 Uncompensated cancellations can happen but are not sustainable or fair to the desperate and or suffering waitlist.